GabeScott/standard-works-vault/General Conference/2000 October - Freedom “from” or Freedom “to”.md

 # Freedom “from” or Freedom “to”

-*By F. Enzio Busche - Emeritus Member of the Seventy*
+By Elder F. Enzio Busche - *Emeritus Member of the Seventy*

 *Given in the October session of the 2000 General Conference*

+>*We … become alive as we take, knowingly, full responsibility for our own life and as we stop blaming circumstances.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2000/10/freedom-from-or-freedom-to?lang=eng)